SophistSolutions/Stroika/README.md

 ## Versions

-- Stroika v2.0 is very stable, nearly complete, and requires C++14 or later.
+- Stroika v2.0 is very stable, and requires C++14 or later.
 Stroika v2.0 is used to power a wide variety of open source and commercial applications.

 - Stroika v2.1 is more actively evolving, and requires C++17 or later.
-Version 2.1 also supports most c++20 features (such as concepts, three-way-comparison etc, if available).
+Version 2.1 also conditionally supports many c++20 features (such as concepts, three-way-comparison etc, if available).

 ## Compilers / Platforms tested